Jacksonville Red Caps: League play

 The Red Caps only played seven league games their first season, finishing 3-4.
 After transferring to Cleveland in 1939, the Bears (according to Negro leagues historian John Holway) had the best overall record in the NAL but were not awarded the pennant, finishing with a 22-4 record in league play.
 The Kansas City Monarchs finished with more victories, going 25-13, and, as per the tradition of the time, were thereby declared league champions.
 Later research shows the Bears with a 20-21 record in 1939, third in the NAL.

 The Bears fell hard in 1940, finishing last in the league with a 6-16 record.
 Returning to Jacksonville, the Red Caps finished second from last with an 8-10 record in league play.
 They fared no better in 1942 season, going 2-6 before dropping from the league in July.

+Players

 MLB throwback jerseys

 On June 28, 2008, in Pittsburgh, the Tampa Bay Rays and Pittsburgh Pirates honored the Negro leagues by wearing uniforms of the Jacksonville Red Caps and the Pittsburgh Crawfords, respectively, in an interleague game.
 The Pirates won the game, 4-3 in 13 innings.